yenuli2001/yenuli2001/README.md

 ---

 ### 🔭 I'm currently working on
-- 🚀 Exciting freelance projects for clients in Sri Lanka
+- 🚀 Exciting projects for clients in Sri Lanka
 - 💻 Contributing to open-source projects

 ---